John A. Ross (composer): National Center of Afro–American Artists

 John Ross began working as the director of the Music Division at the National Center of Afro-American Artists (NCAAA) in the 1970s.
 While he held this position, he was also standing as the chairman of the Music Department at the Elma Lewis School of Fine Arts (ELSFA).
 The National Center of Afro-American Artists was initially a professional organization associated with ELSFA and later merged with ELSFA in the 1980s.

 Musical work

 Musical Ministry

 John Ross worked with the congregation at the First Parish Church in Brookline, Massachusetts beginning in 1986.
 After working with the congregation, Ross pursued and later became ordained as the Minister of Music for the First Parish Church in Brookline on November 12, 1995.

 Black Nativity

 Ross joined the production of "Black Nativity" as the Musical Director in 1970.
 His work with "Black Nativity" is what he is most known for.
 Ross remained as the Musical Director until his passing in 2006.
 The first production of "Black Nativity" that Ross worked on drew inspiration from the voice of Vivian Cooley-Collier.
 "Black Nativity" is the story about Christmas performed by an entirely black cast.
-The show was originally imagined by Langston Hughes and is performed every year in Boston, Massachusettes.
+The show was originally imagined by Langston Hughes and is performed every year in Boston, Massachusetts.